AboitizPower, REPCO NEX team up for first smart power plants in PH

 “We also see the impact of the continuing decentralization and digitalization of the energy value chain, supported by enabling policies and technological advancement,” he shared.
 “As more distributed energy resources are added to the grid, and consumers become prosumers, the need for stable and reliable baseload supply becomes even more critical to ensure the security of our grid.”

-AboitizPower Thermal COO of Operated Assets Aldo Ramos stressed: “This partnership between AboitizPower and REPCO NEX will establish the Philippines’ first smart power plant.
+AboitizPower Thermal chief operating officer of Operated Assets Aldo Ramos stressed, “This partnership between AboitizPower and REPCO NEX will establish the Philippines’ first smart power plant.
 We will harness the power of data science and A.I. to create a digital twin that will unlock the potential of our existing power plants Therma South and Therma Visayas.”

 “Project Arkanghel is pivotal in boosting our thermal power plants’ efficiency and resiliency.
 It will also help to ensure that our plants provide reliable baseload supply and lessen downtime due to forced and planned outages,” he added.